jjwithanr/obsidian_bible_study/docs/New Testament/1 Corinthians/1Cor3.md

 A key to humility and dying to areas where Pride puffs up is remembering that there is no need to assert we are better/superior since all things are ours in Christ Jesus.
 #jj 9/20/23

+The conclusion is that no Christian should be "boasting" (GK 3016) or glorying in human wisdom and attainments—not even those of Paul or Apollos.
+Why not?
+Because all things—yes, all the blessings of God in the whole universe—belong to the redeemed church.
+So the ministry of Paul, Apollos, Cephas (Peter), and any other Christian worker belongs to God's people.
+Also the world itself, the process of living an dying, the present and the future—all must be viewed in relationship to God's purposes and plans for his redeemed people.
+So Paul can say, "All things are yours."
+Everything is for the believers' benefit and belongs to them.
+#haroldmare

+So then draws out the implications for the Corinthians of his discussion up to this point: one should not boast about men.
+All things belong to them, if Christ has enriched them in every way (cf. [1:4-7](1Cor1#v.4)).
+The Christian community does not belong to individual teachers, but the teachers belong to the community.
+They were each saying, ‘I belong to...’, but Paul says, ‘Paul and Apollos and Peter all belong to you.’
+Everything in life belongs to them, including the present and future.
+#newbiblecommentary